Anchor of 7 NEWS at 5, 6, and 10pm

 With Co-Anchor Belkys Nerey

-Craig Stevens co-anchors 7NEWS HD at 5:00, 6:00, 10:00, and 11:00pm weeknights with Belkys Nerey.
+NATAS Silver Circle recipient Craig Stevens co-anchors 7NEWS at 5, 6, 10, and 11pm weeknights with Belkys Nerey.
 He has been in television news for more than 25-years, the bulk of that time spent in South Florida.

 At 7NEWS, Stevens has reported a wide range of stories: several hurricanes beginning with "Andrew," the Oklahoma City bombing, elections from the local level to national races, including the disputed 2000 Presidential Election from Austin, Texas.
 He spent weeks following the murder of fashion designer Gianni Versace and the manhunt for Andrew Cunanan, Pope John Paul II's visits to Cuba and the United States, the death of JFK, Jr., the Elian Gonzalez saga, and Fidel Castro's visit to the United Nations.